hemantaph/ler/docs/_build/html/_sources/analytical_formulation_lensed.md.txt

 ## Multi-Image Caustic Cross-Section

-The strong-lensing condition is satisfied when a source resides within the multi-image caustic region in the source plane, which encompasses the area enclosed by both the double and diamond caustics (see [Figure 2](#fig2)), thereby producing multiple images.
+The strong-lensing condition is satisfied when a source resides within the multi-image caustic region in the source plane, which encompasses the area enclosed by both the double and diamond (quad) caustics (see [Figure 2](#fig2)), thereby producing multiple images.
 The angular area of this region is defined as the multi-image caustic cross-section, $\sigma_{\rm SL}$ (denoted as $\sigma^{\rm EPL}_{\rm SL}$ for the EPL+Shear model).
 The probability of strong lensing for a specific configuration is the ratio of this cross-section to the total sky area

 $$
 \begin{equation}